kevinleewy/SweetEternalBlockchain/README.md

 truffle compile --all
 truffle migrate --reset
 ```
-Note the address of the ChanCore deployed contract for testing in step 6.

 5. To open the truffle console, run the following command on the terminal:
 ```